← All guides

 With 48 World Cup nations and, say, 60 office participants, some people will have two or three teams.
 The standard rule is: whoever has the best-performing team among their allocation wins.

 playdrawr handles this automatically — the leaderboard tracks points per participant, summed across all their assigned teams.
+If someone has two teams and one goes far, their combined points still reflect that performance.

 Entry fee rules